mistub70/bda.plone.productshop/README.rst

 ===========================
 -  @@quicksand_view
 -  @@productboxes_view
+-  @@colorboxes_view

-These two views are just used for folders that contain "Products", and they will sort on Keywords/Tags.
+The two first views are just used for folders that contain "Products", and they will sort on Keywords/Tags.
+Colorboxes will sort on "Colors"

 TO DO